 |Eyelid Surgery: At a Glance|

-|Procedure||For the upper eye, incisions are made in the crease above the eye and a thin crescent of excess skin and muscle is removed.
-For fatty deposit removal under the eyes, a small incision is made just inside the lower eyelid and the fat is removed.|
+|Procedure||For the upper eye, incisions are made in the crease above the eye and a thin crescent off excess skin and muscle is taken out.
+For fatty deposit removal under the eyes, a small incision is made just inside the lower eyelid and the fat is taken out.|